simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-07-06
+<br />**Date image released:**  2025-07-07
-<br />**Title of the image:**  The Spiral North Pole of Mars
+<br />**Title of the image:**  Interstellar Comet 3I/ATLAS
-<br />**Description for the image:**  Why is there a spiral around the North Pole of Mars?
-Each winter this pole develops a new outer layer about one meter thick composed of carbon dioxide frozen out of the thin Martian atmosphere.
-This fresh layer is deposited on a water-ice layer that exists year round.
-Strong winds blow down from above the cap's center and swirl due to the spin of the red planet -- contributing to Planum Boreum's spiral structure.
-The featured image is a perspective mosaic generated in 2017 from numerous images taken by ESA's Mars Express and elevations extracted from the laser altimeter aboard NASA's Mars Global Surveyor mission.
+<br />**Description for the image:**  It came from outer space.
+An object from outside our Solar System is now passing through at high speed.
+Classified as a comet because of its gaseous coma, 3I/ATLAS is only the third identified macroscopic object as being so alien.
+The comet's trajectory is shown in white on the featured map, where the orbits of Jupiter, Mars, and Earth are shown in gold, red, and blue.
+Currently Comet 3I/ATLAS is about the distance of Jupiter from the Sun -- but closing, with its closest approach to our Sun expected to be within the orbit of Mars in late October.
+Expected to pass near both Mars and Jupiter, 3I/ATLAS is not expected to pass close to the Earth.
+The origin of Comet 3I/ATLAS remains unknown.
+Although initial activity indicates a relatively normal comet, future observations about 3I/ATLAS' composition and nature will surely continue.
+Piece it All Together: Astronomy Puzzle of the Day
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2507/MarsNorthPole_MarsExpress_960.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2507/Interstellar3I_nasa_2913.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).